modabas/ModCaches/docs/OrleansInClusterCache.md

     5. `RemoveAsync` method — clear cache value
 - `IReadThroughCacheGrain<TValue>` and `IReadThroughCacheGrain<TValue, TCreateArgs>` methods:
     1. `GetOrCreateAsync` method — fetch a cached value or create one via underlying `ReadThroughAsync` method if cached value is not found/has expired,
-    2. `CreateAsync` method — create one via GenerateValue method,
+    2. `CreateAsync` method — create a cache value via `ReadThroughAsync` method and fetch it,
     3. Methods inherited from `ICacheGrain<TValue>`
 - `IWriteThroughCacheGrain<TValue>` methods:
     1. `SetAndWriteAsync` method — write value via underlying `WriteThroughAsync` method and update cache with the written value.